 Cooperative for Education (CoEd) is an international nonprofit organization that has provided educational opportunities to over 130,000 impoverished Guatemalan students since its inception in 1996.

 Can a for-profit business be an agent of change in a city?
 Dan Meyer has some experience with building brands.
 Now he is learning to build communities.

 Imagine taking design principles typically available to only a few and bringing them to many.
 Kate Hanisian takes principles of good design and applies them to third world problems by embedding design into the communities.

 Tammy, a writer, artist, and professor at Miami University of Ohio, presents us with the notion that art and creativity can be used as a weapon to combat past and ongoing social injustice.

 Explores how black athletes can use their athleticism to advocate for social change.

 Emphasizes the need for radical love and mindfulness to cure the disease that is racism

 - We Will Not Be Moved and These Old Buildings are two free, short (30 minutes) films that tell the story of gentrification from the point of view of those living in Over the Rhine, an urban neighborhood in Cincinnati, Ohio, from 1980 and 1995 respectively.
 You can pair these films with excerpts from the Over the Rhine Comprehensive Plan (2002) to provide perspective for a dialogue about housing policy, community development, politics, racism, and poverty.

 - The Cincinnati Public Library contains the archival photos of the Cincinnati’s Better Housing League, which raised awareness of the state of housing and promoted “a city without slums; a city of homes.”
 The League was instrumental in rallying support for a policy that held negligent landlords accountably, banned unsanitary privies, and alleviated overcrowding.
-Their extensive collection of photos and documents can be viewed here.
+View their extensive collection of photos and documents.